Acquisition Functions

 A dictionary of hyperparameters for tuning the acquisition function.
 Including

-• mc_sample_size (int): The number of samples to use for monte carlo integration (defaults to 10 * m ** 2).
+• mc_sample_size (int): The number of samples to use for Monte Carlo integration (defaults to 10 * m ** 2).

 Returns: